 Guy’s research at AHRI focuses on understanding how people make health decisions within their social context.

-The core of this work is the Sixhumene project (“we are connected”), which will evaluate how young people’s social networks change over a three-year period, and how these changes are driven by or are drivers of sexual health behaviours and outcomes.
+The core of this work is the Sixhumene project (“we are connected”), which is evaluating how young people’s social networks change over three years, and how these changes are driven by or are drivers of sexual health behaviours and outcomes.

-Finally, Guy is leading work through AHRI’s population intervention platform to understand how Covid-19 has affected communities, including changes in social contact patterns, healthcare access, mental health and vaccine uptake.
-The latter work is conducted within the SAPRIN infrastructure, working in four provinces.
+In addition, Guy is leading work through AHRI’s population intervention platform to understand how Covid-19 has affected communities, including changes in social contact patterns, healthcare access, and mental health.
+Since 2021 the focus of this work has been on understanding and acting on barriers to Covid-19 vaccine uptake.
+This Covid-related work is conducted within the national SAPRIN infrastructure.

 Meet the Team